CaramelFur/Picsur/README.md

 ## Demo

-> ### Demo is temporarily offline, oracle just straight up turned my free account off, thx oracle
-> A new host is being worked on

 You can view a live demo here: <https://picsur.rubikscraft.nl/>

 The images are deleted every five minutes, and the max filesize is 16MB.
 But it should give you an indication of how it works.